-Cable shall be drawn in together to avoid twisting and without damage, using approved cable lubricant as required.
-To minimise twisting, the contractor shall use a 'sock and swivel' to haul cables through conduit.
+Runs of cable between terminals shall be drawn in together to avoid twisting without damage, using approved cable lubricant as required.
+To minimise twisting, the Contractor shall use a 'sock and swivel' to haul cables through conduit.

 Cables shall lie loose in the conduits free of any kinks.
 Where two or more cables are laid together, they shall not twist or wrap around each other.